Prostate cancer is a disease in which cancer develops in the prostate, a gland in the male reproductive system.

-Marshfield Clinic has specially trained experts in the diagnosis and treatment of prostate cancer.
+We have specially trained experts in the diagnosis and treatment of prostate cancer.

-Marshfield Clinic provides a number of treatment options for prostate cancer to ensure the best chance of curing the disease.
+We provide a number of treatment options for prostate cancer to ensure the best chance of curing the disease.
 Specific examples include:

 Radiation therapy uses special forms of delivering radiation to fight the cancer:

 Brachytherapy - Radioactive "seeds" are implanted into the prostate to offer an effective treatment option for men with early stage prostate cancer that is less disruptive to their lives than standard radiation treatment.

 External-Beam Radiation - this form of radiation therapy delivers radiation from outside the body.

 IMRT - Intensity Modulation Radiation Therapy (IMRT).
 This allows the radiation oncology team to:

 - Customize a patient's treatment to the size, shape and location of the tumor.